amongsusman/PyBot-Simulator/README.md

   ROTATE_LEFT() - rotates the robot left 90 degrees

-  CAN_MOVE(direction) - returns a boolean value (True or False) that depends on whether the robot can move in direction
+  CAN_MOVE(direction) - returns a boolean value (True or False) that depends on whether the robot can move in direction it is facing

 direction -> "forward, backward, left, right"